Master of Science Program in Applied Chemistry

 Overview

-The Master’s degree of science in Applied Chemistry is a research-intensive graduate program focused on intellectual development and creation of novel technology or innovation for sustainable change in three fields of specialization:
+The Master’s degree of science in Applied Chemistry is a research-intensive graduate program focused on intellectual development and creation of novel technology or innovation for sustainable change in three fields of specialization:1.Materials Chemistry and Nanotechnology:

 Duration of Course 2 years